Airbnb Quickbooks Templates

 Example Transaction

-You, the Airbnb property management company, are holding funds under “Owner Funds” in the amount of $20,000 for the owner, Kim Sorreno, for the listing 462 Atlas Way.
+You, the property management company, are holding funds under “Owner Funds” in the amount of $20,000 for the owner, Kim Sorreno, for the listing 462 Atlas Way.
 You’d like to pay this amount to the owner from the trust account as a result of a month-end report.

 First, you’ll need to send the owner the money via bank transfer, ACH, check or other means.
 Once the transfer is posted and complete, record the outgoing transaction from the Trust Bank Account using the following entry: